-At the time of its establishment, the European Union and the United Nations will be the initial contributors to the Spotlight Initiative.
-They will play a fundamental role in governance arrangements, and co-chairing the Strategic Committee and Operational Steering Committee.
-Additional donors may be considered for similar roles in the future and the Operational Steering Committee with decide on their level of participation in governance arrangements on a case-by-case basis (based on contributions to the initiative).
+The Action is a Multi-donor Action and at the time of its establishment, the European Union and the United Nations will be the initial contributors to the Spotlight Initiative.
+The recipient United Nations organizations will provide their own contribution through their respective spotlight portfolio/programme.
+Both the European Union and the United Nations will play a fundamental role in governance arrangements, and co-chairing the Strategic Committee and Operational Steering Committee.
+Additional donors may be considered for similar roles in the future and the Operational Steering Committee will decide on their level of participation in governance arrangements on a case-bycase basis (based on contributions to the initiative).
 Contributors can be national governments, multilateral organizations, private sector entities, international and local NGOs, and private individuals.